robertsoli/HR_Analysis/notebook/HR_Analysis.md

 Suggestions are as follows:

-- 99.6% of employees who left the company, did so without a promotion.
+- 99.6% of employees who left the company did so without a promotion.
 Although there would be other reasons for some of these employees, it is without a doubt a contributing factor to employee attrition.

-- 3.94% of employees leaving the company after getting promoted is
+- 96% of employees who received a promotion remained at the company.

+- With 203 total promotions, or 1.7%, out of the 11991 workforce, the number of promotions being given is far too low.
+Citing [SHRM](https://en.wikipedia.org/wiki/Society_for_Human_Resource_Management), the industry average for a manufacturing company is 6%.

+Based on this information, Salifort Motors should review their organizational structure and create additional roles for employees who score a high evaluation score.

+---

+**Q6**